timhul/ClassicSim/README.md

 ## v0.1-alpha-2 (not yet released)

-### New features
+### New features/improvements/bug fixes

+* Full sim with stat weight calculations.
+* Debuff uptime statistics.
 * Use-trinkets now available to be equipped and used in rotations.
+* Rend and Anger Management added.
+Arms/Fury now fully supported for single-target damage.
+* Fury rotations now cast Bloodthirst over Execute if above 2k melee AP.

 ### Restrictions

-No new restrictions, delivered features or bug fixes are expected to be complete.
+No new restrictions; delivered features or bug fixes are expected to be complete.

 ## v0.1-alpha-1 (released 2018-10-27):

 Initial release:

-* Warrior advanced support (missing Protection and Rend)
+* Warrior advanced support (missing Protection talents, Rend, Anger Management)
-* Supporting systems (talent calculator, equipment selection, world buffs / consumables, data*driven rotations)
+* Supporting systems (talent calculator, equipment selection, world buffs / consumables, data-driven rotations)
 * Quick sim with statistics

 ### Restrictions

 * No full sim
-* Some missing statistics (stat weight calculations, rotation, dps distribution)
+* Some missing statistics (stat weight calculations, rotation, dps distribution, debuff uptimes)
 * Character level locked to 60
 * Spell ranks locked
 * Only warrior available
 * Items lists incomplete
 * Rotations must be viewed in the actual .xml files instead of within the application
+* Only single target simulation available
 * and more..

 # Future work